abhinavgo1000/abhinavgo1000/README.md

 ---

 ### [🤖 AI Chatbot of my Professional Profile](https://huggingface.co/spaces/abhinavgl/career_conversation)
 An AI chatbot version of my professional profile hosted on Hugging Face Spaces

 ---

+## 💼 Professional Experience
+- I have more than **8 years** of professional experience, which **7 years** were in the United States.
+- My experience includes companies like:
+  - **Qualcomm:** Created a data monitoring portal for lab equipment and an issue logging form.
+  - **Huntington Bank:** Worked on refactoring the internal account management system to a new Angular based UI.
+  - **SiriusXM:** Was working with the customer portal dev team and helped create their billing page from scratch.
+  - **Kaiser Permanente:** Helped with the dev work for the internal CMS for their recruitment websites and also helped in creating a few Tridion based microsites from scratch.

+---